What Is LCP and How to Optimize Largest Contentful Paint

 - A hero image or banner

-- A video poster image
+- A

-- A background image applied via CSS
+<video>poster image - A background image applied via CSS

 Why LCP Matters for SEO and User Experience

-Step 1: Identify Your LCP Element
+1. Identify Your LCP Element

 Common LCP elements by page type:

-- Homepage: hero image or main heading
+- Homepage β hero image or main heading

-- Product pages: main product image
+- Product pages β the main product image

-- Landing pages: above-fold banner image
+- Landing pages β the above-fold banner

-Step 2: Optimize the Hero Image
+2. Optimize the Hero Image

-- Convert to WebP or AVIF format (30-50% smaller than JPEG)
+- Convert to WebP or AVIF β these formats are typically 30β50% smaller than JPEG at the same visual quality.

-- Use responsive images with
+- Serve responsive images with

 <!-- Responsive hero image with modern formats -->